ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

-# 1. Math Bounty dApp - Getting Started Writing Your First Action
+# 1. Math Bounty Headless dApp - Getting Started Writing Your First Action

-In this tutorial series we will be building a simple "Math Bounty" dApp using the Ergo Headless dApp Framework.
+In this tutorial series we will be building a simple "Math Bounty" headless dApp using the Ergo Headless dApp Framework.
 In short, this dApp allows individuals to lock Ergs up under a contract which requires a person to solve the math problem encoded in the contract in order to withdraw the funds inside.
 The idea for this dApp originally came from [this Ergo Forum Thread](https://www.ergoforum.org/t/mathematical-fun-with-ergoscript/76).

 In our case we'll be using a simpler problem/contract to make it easy to follow along.
-Do note that this dApp isn't 100% secure because bad actors/bots can front-run your answer submission by watching the mempool.
+Do note that this simplistic smart contract isn't intended for real world usage (because bad actors/bots can front-run your answer submission by watching the mempool).
 Nonetheless, this is an instructive example that you will be able to run live on testnet/mainnet for educational purposes.
 (Refer to the above linked thread for more details about how to make a more complicated, but secure Math Bounty smart contract)

-In this first tutorial of the series, we will be covering the basics of how to get begin writing your dApp's off-chain library all the way to writing your first protocol action.
+In this first tutorial of the series, we will be covering the basics of how to get begin writing your headless dApp, from creating the project all the way to writing your first protocol action.

 ## The Smart Contract

-Before we dive into building the off-chain portion of our dApp, let's take a look at the contract we'll be using.
+Before we dive into building the headless dApp itself, let's take a look at the contract we'll be using.

 ```scala
 {